 North Macedonia has several Free-Economic Areas, where a 10 year tax holiday is available.

 Losses may be carried forward up to 3 years.

 Documentation is required to prove that a transaction between related entities is in compliance with the arm’s length principle.

-Shareholder’s loans interest expenses may not be deductible provided that the shareholder holds 25% or more of the capital of the company.
+Shareholder’s loan interest expenses may not be deductible, provided that the shareholder holds 25% or more of the capital of the company.

 Controlled Foreign Companies